SAP-samples/ariba-extensibility-samples/topics/integrations/hana-cloud/README.md

 Fig. 1 – Integration flow to SAP HANA Cloud

-## Step 1 – Deploy JDBC material in SAP Cloud Platform Integration
+## Step 1 – Deploy JDBC material in SAP Cloud Integration

-⚡ Go to your SAP Cloud Platform Integration instance and create/deploy 2 security materials (Monitor > Manage Security > JDBC Material).
+⚡ Go to your SAP Cloud Integration instance and create/deploy 2 security materials (Monitor > Manage Security > JDBC Material).
 This will be used by the integration flow to communicate with SAP HANA Cloud.

 ![JDBC Material](images/jdbc-material.png)